Skip to main content

 Mosquito Control Treatments

-To help prevent the spread of mosquito-borne viruses, the District will carry out weekly mosquito control treatments using truck-mounted equipment.
+To help prevent the spread of mosquito-borne viruses, the District performs mosquito control treatments using truck-mounted equipment.

 When: Saturdays from 1am to 7am.
 July 19th through September 13th, 2025